 In August 2018, the Government made $8.5 million available for immediate actions in the 2018/19 summer season.
 This included a Tourism New Zealand domestic campaign to encourage responsible camping.
 The campaign messaging aligned with the camping.org.nz website, and encouraged people to plan their journeys, use facilities and leave no trace.

-The Government has announced that a further $8 million is being made available to continue to encourage responsible camping in New Zealand.
+The Government has announced that $8 million in funding is being shared among 38 councils to continue to encourage responsible camping in New Zealand over the summer of 2019/20.